ardalis/ddd-guestbook/Lab4.md

 ```

 - Add a new integration test class for the `GetById` method (in Tests/Integration/Web)
-    - Use `ApiToDoItemsControllerListShould` as a reference
+    - Use `ApiToDoItemsControllerListShould` as a reference, if necessary
     - Add test data to Web/Startup.cs `PopulateTestData` method
         - Use ``Entries.Add`` instead of ``AddEntry`` when populating test data (this avoids throwing events)
         - Add one `Guestbook` with one test `GuestbookEntry`
         - Use a disposable TestServerFixture (sample at end of lab)
     - Confirm the 404 behavior
-    - Confirm entries are returned correctly
+    - Confirm entries are returned correctly (both the Guestbook and the GuestbookEntry)

 ### Example